 The groups that Jacob guides down the Haw through his Haw River Canoe & Kayak Co. appreciate the river’s wild, remote feeling.
 “If you build too close to the Haw, you’ll get flooded,” he says.
 “So generally, as you paddle along, you have this nice wooded buffer.”

 Whether you want to rent a kayak and take a self-guided flatwater loop trip above Saxapahaw’s large dam, or register for an hour and a half of private paddleboard, canoe, or kayak instruction, Jacob can outfit you with the equipment and help you need.
 He even offers nighttime excursions like full-moon paddles and stargazing floats.

 Wedged between the General Store and Left Bank Butchery, Heather Seaman’s Freehand Market sources eco-friendly and ethically made products, mostly from North Carolina.
 “We’re a home, gift, and women’s boutique, and 85 percent of our makers are women-owned businesses,” says Seaman.

-Browse a selection of unique gifts ranging from colorful, soft baby swaddles to jewelry, handmade greeting cards, quirky air-plant magnets, and organic face masks and bandanas.
+Browse a selection of unique gifts ranging from colorful, soft baby bibs to jewelry, handmade greeting cards, North Carolina-themed magnets, and herbal teas and bandanas.